mj1618/python-turtle-tutorial/README.md

 # Python Turtle Tutorial

 In this tutorial you're going to make a game and play it programmatically.
-The game is played on a 11 x 11 grid.
+The game is played on an 11 x 11 grid.
 Your turtle can move up, down, left and right.
 Your turtle must avoid rocks to get to a plant.
-In the first version the game is won by reaching the plant.
+The game is won by reaching the plant.

 ![Turtle Screenshot](/assets/screenshot.png)